jemmott/dsc-96-fa18/week-8/README.md

 ## References

 I really like the paper [Controlled experiments on the web: survey and practical guide](http://www.robotics.stanford.edu/~ronnyk/2009controlledExperimentsOnTheWebSurvey.pdf).
 Some of the lecture was taken from there.

+Confident Data Skills by Kirill Eremenko has an easy overview of two solutions in chapter 7.